dorcasa/gacd/CodeBook.md

         WALKING_UPSTAIRS

 ###columns 3 to 68
+    labels: 66 different measurement names
+        values: numeric (Hz)
-    measurement averages for the subject and activity in columns 1 and 2 all numeric values
+        average of this measurement for the subject and activity in columns 1 and 2

     guide to all 66 measurement names